West Berlin restaurant Glass has changed its menu to celebrate middle eastern cuisine and traditions. Paul Sullivan reports…

-One of the most recurrent figures in this warped scenery is Gal Ben Moshe, Glass’s personable owner and head chef.
-His distended reflection glides from table to table, introducing and explaining his dishes as the wait staff deliver them, and patiently answering any questions the guests might have.
+One of the most recurrent figures in this warped scenery is Gal Ben Moshe, Glass’s personable owner, head chef and Israeli transplant.
+His distended reflection, usually clad in a designer black uniform, glides from table to table, introducing and explaining his dishes as the wait staff deliver them, and patiently answering any questions the guests might have.

 Gal opened the restaurant in 2012, transforming – with the help of Mexico City-based architects Christoph Zeller and Ingrid Moye – a nondescript former fitness studio into a smart, stripped-down space where the decor is limited to a smattering of black and white tables, an elegant winding chandelier and a few (regularly-changing) artworks hung at the eponymous glass windows, the music is subdued and the staff are refreshingly informal yet highly knowledgeable.

 All the better for showcasing the ever-changing cuisine, of course, which has always been centre-stage.
 Whether ravioli of oxtail that’s served on a spoon and almost literally explodes in the mouth, to mustard ice cream audaciously matched to pine nut gazpacho or his legendary deconstructed dessert that involves silver sheeting and a hissing tub of liquid nitrogen, Gal has been nothing but creative and ambitious.